od-c0d3r/highmount/README.md

 ![screenshot](assets/imgs/screenshot-2.png)

- _High Mountain Online Bootcamp is a online bassed school teaching a wide varity of Software Engineering tracks._
+ _High Mountain Online Bootcamp is an online-based school teaching a wide variety of Software Engineering tracks._

  ## 🛠 Colors and Typograph :